 Who is This Certification For?

 This ace orthopedic certification is useful for personal trainers that mainly work with older clients or clients that are in the post-rehabilitation process.
-It is also a good certification for trainers that work with athletes, chiropractors or multiple other professions that are in the health industry.
+It is also a good certification for trainers that work with athletes, chiropractors or other professions in the health industry.

-Out of all of the elderly clients that I work with, there is a good percentage of them have had some injury or muscular imbalances that cause problems during their training sessions.
+Out of all of the elderly clients I work with, a good percentage of them have had some injury or muscular imbalances that cause problems during their training sessions.

 By studying the information presented in this certification, you will be able to recognize, prevent and be able to better workaround these problems.
 With this knowledge, you will have a strong selling point for older clients to want to sign up with you.